Start Date: 24/10/2023

-This two-day course is structured to provide software developers with a catalog of OS implementation options, including hypervisors, various Linux implementations, booting and configuring a system, and power management for the Zynq® UltraScale+™ MPSoC family.
+This three-day course is structured to provide software developers with a catalog of OS implementation options, including hypervisors, various Linux implementations, booting and configuring a system, and power management for the Zynq® UltraScale+™ MPSoC family.

 Level:Embedded Software 3

 Who should attend?Software developers interested in understanding the OS and other capabilities of the Zynq UltraScale+ MPSoC device.

 • General understanding of embedded and real-time operating systems